romdexG4/Tigergram/README.md

 Tigergram is an independent and unofficial Telegram client for Mac OS X 10.4 Tiger, designed to bring modern messaging to classic PowerPC and early Intel Macintosh systems.

 The client itself is written in Objective-C and runs natively on Mac OS X Tiger.
-Because modern Telegram infrastructure relies on technologies that are difficult or impossible to support directly on Mac OS X 10.4—including modern TLS versions, cryptographic libraries, and the MTProto protocol—Tigergram uses a companion Python gateway server running on a modern machine.
+Because modern Telegram infrastructure relies on technologies that are difficult or impossible to support directly on Mac OS X 10.4, including modern TLS versions, cryptographic libraries, and the MTProto protocol—Tigergram uses a companion Python gateway server running on a modern machine.
 The gateway communicates with Telegram and relays data to the Tiger client.

 Tigergram is currently experimental but already capable of basic day-to-day messaging.